mikeal/ZDAG/SPEC.md

 this constraint to produce more compact representations and reduce the required tokens.

-But the best part is, since the rules we use for compression are based on rules ragarding the deterministic encoding of a given structure, all the compression techniques in the format can be leveraged by developers without touching the encoder directly.
+But the best part is, since the rules we use for compression are based on the deterministic encoding of a given structure, all the compression techniques in the format can be leveraged by developers without touching the encoder directly.

 Instead of having features in the encoder, like CBOR, our features are determined